eoinkelly/notes/go/book-the-go-programming-language.md

 * go has ~36 "predeclared names" for
     1. built-in constants e.g. `true`
     2. built-in types e.g. `int`
+    * they are part of the pseudo-package `builtin` (the package exists so godoc has something to use)
+        * `builtin` is not a thing you can actually import (it is an error to try)
     * predeclared names are NOT reserved because ???
         * book says there are a "handful of cases" where redeclaring one of these makes sense. example ???
     ```go